pchunduri6/rag-demystified/blog.md

 ### Response Aggregation

 This is the final step that aggregates the responses from the sub-queries into a final response.
-For example, for the question *"What is the city with the highest population?"*, the sub-queries  retrieve the population of each city and then response aggregation finds and returns the city with the highest population.
+For example, for the question *"Which city has the highest population?"*, the sub-queries  retrieve the population of each city and then response aggregation finds and returns the city with the highest population.
 The **RAG Prompt** works great for this step as well.

 The context for the LLM call is the list of responses from the sub-queries.
 The question is the original user question and the LLM outputs a final response.